Snapshot (Quick Answer)

 What’s Included?

-This treatment plan includes 20 to 28 custom-designed zirconia crowns for individuals seeking a full-mouth rehabilitation or a complete smile makeover.
-These can be implant-supported or natural teeth supported.
+This treatment plan may include 20 to 28 custom-designed zirconia crowns for full-mouth rehabilitation or complete smile makeover.
+These can be:

 How Long Does a Zirconia Crown Last?